gustavopinto/gustavopinto.github.com/blog/_posts/2014-11-25-do-developers-care-about-software-energy-consumption.md

 ---
 layout: single
 title: Do developers care about software energy consumption?
-subtitle: A summary of a MSR'14 paper
+excerpt: A summary of a MSR'14 paper
 year: 2014
 month: 11
 day: 25